Tour of the megaliths in the Floranges Forest

 Notes

-Although the route mainly follows very good paths, some sections in the forest and a few wet areas make it advisable to wear hiking boots.
+Although the route mainly follows paths in very good condition, a few sections through the forest and some damp patches make hiking boots advisable.

-No water sources identified along the route.
+No water points identified along the route.
 Bar at La Loge Charlotte.
 Shops in the village of Camors.

 Additional information:

-Dolmen du Rho Du (a pretty little dolmen in good condition, incorrectly labelled Charterion on the map) - By car, from the starting point (S/E), take the road to the north-west (away from Loge Charlotte).
-At the first intersection, turn right towards the dolmen.
-Park in a small car park at the start of the Ligne de Marh Du.
-On foot, go through the forest gate and head north-east on the Ligne de Marh Du.
-After about 200 metres, follow a path on the right that leads to the dolmen (signposted).
-Return the same way.
+Rho Du Dolmen (a pretty little dolmen, in good condition, incorrectly labelled Charterion on the map) – By car, from the starting point (S/E), take the road north-west (away from La Loge Charlotte).
+At the first junction, turn right towards the dolmen.
+Park in a small lay-by at the start of the Ligne de Marh Du - On foot, go through the forest gate and head north-east along the Ligne de Marh Du.
+After about 200 metres, follow a path on the right leading to the dolmen (signposted).
+Retrace your steps.

 Hike completed by the author on 17 March 2018.